-If you’re constantly downing yourself with negative thoughts like “I suck as a writer” “my writing is utter drivel” “no one will want to read this” “why oh why did I think I could write?”
-Stop worrying about how horrible your story is and do everything in your power to learn about the novel writing craft so you can be proud of your accomplishment when you finally type “the end” on the last page of your manuscript.
+Are you constantly downing yourself with negative thoughts like “I suck as a writer” “my writing is utter drivel” “no one will want to read this” “why, oh why did I think I could write?”
+Stop worrying about how horrible your story is and stop branding yourself as a terrible, incompetent writer.
+Empower yourself instead.
+Do everything you can to educate yourself about the novel writing craft so you can be proud of your accomplishment when you finally type “the end” on the last page of your manuscript.

 Set a Daily Word Count Based on Your Chosen Genre

 Some love to do this.
 I feel it stifles my creativity.
 If it works for you, do it.
 Know your genre’s word count and features and be mindful of that when writing.

 Some writers love outlines.
 If you're one of them, create an outline of your novel before you start writing so you know exactly where you’re going with it.
 It doesn’t need to be complicated.
 A simple outline works for some, others like to outline every chapter.
 Do what works for you.
 Get your thoughts on paper before you forget them, then as you write refer to your outline.

 Although Ernest Hemmingway is of the opinion that, “There is no rule on how to write.
 Sometimes it comes easily and perfectly; sometimes it’s like drilling rock and then blasting it out with charges.”
 I say there’s nothing wrong with drilling down on writing essentials like grammar, punctuation, and spelling.
 Keep the following important details in mind as you compose: